Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: Conclusion and discussion

-The geometric correspondence is essential Although our discussion in this manuscript focuses on single- and two-qubit systems with multiple quasi-static noises, the framework is directly extensible to multi-qubit systems with complex, time-dependent noise via higher-dimensional geometric correspondence and error curves with modified speeds.
-And hence it shows a promising prospect in large quantum processors, and will potentially inspire a wave of study on noisy quantum evolution, quantum control and compiling, error mitigation and correction in quantum computers, quantum sensing, metrology, etc. On the other hand, a rigorous mathematical study of the geometric measure theory remains open and is beyond the scope of this work.
+The geometric correspondence is essential.
+Although our discussion in this manuscript focuses on single- and two-qubit systems with multiple quasi-static noises, the framework is directly extensible to multi-qubit systems with complex, time-dependent noise via higher-dimensional geometric correspondence and error curves with modified speeds.
+Hence it shows a promising prospect in large quantum processors, and will potentially inspire a wave of study on noisy quantum evolution, quantum control and compiling, error mitigation and correction in quantum computers, quantum sensing, metrology, etc. On the other hand, a rigorous mathematical study of the geometric measure theory remains open and is beyond the scope of this work.

 \acknowledgments XHD conceived and oversaw the project.
 YJH and XHD derived the theory, designed the protocols, and wrote the manuscript.
-YJH did all the coding and numerical simulation.
-JL and JZ gave some important suggestions on the algorithm.
+YJH did all the coding and numerical simulations.
+YS, JL and JZ gave some important suggestions on the algorithm.
 All authors contributed to the discussions.

 We thank Yu He, Fei Yan for suggestions on the simulations of the realistic models and Qihao Guo, Yuanzhen Chen for fruitful discussions.
-This work was supported by the Key-Area Research and Development Program of Guang-Dong Province (Grant No. 2018B030326001), the National Natural Science Foundation of China (U1801661), the Guangdong Innovative and Entrepreneurial Research Team Program (2016ZT06D348), the Guangdong Provincial Key Laboratory (Grant No.2019B121203002), the Natural Science Foundation of Guangdong Province (2017B030308003), and the Science, Technology, and Innovation Commission of Shenzhen Municipality (JCYJ20170412152620376, KYTDPT20181011104202253), and the NSF of Beijing (Grants No. Z190012), Shenzhen Science and Technology Program (KQTD20200820113010023).
+This work was supported by the Key-Area Research and Development Program of Guang-Dong Province (Grant No. 2018B030326001), the National Natural Science Foundation of China (U1801661), the Guangdong Innovative and Entrepreneurial Research Team Program (2016ZT06D348), the Natural Science Foundation of Guangdong Province (2017B030308003), and Shenzhen Science and Technology Program (KQTD20200820113010023).

 \begin{appendix}